Psychotherapy

 A woman looks dreamily out of a window.

-Farid is a Temporary Limited Licensed Psychologist in Michigan
+Farid is a Limited Licensed Psychologist in Michigan

 Dreams are an endless source of fascination, and an almost miraculous part of the human experience.
 Some baffle us, others inspire us, still others scare us.
 But each one stands out as a puzzle in our waking mind, whose potential meaning evokes our deepest curiosity.